ToAmano/MLWC/docs/tutorial/getting-started_3.rst

 For gas systems, we can reduce the model size without losing accuracy.

-We can train the CH bond model
+We can train the CH bond model using ``CPtrain.py train`` command as follows.

 .. code-block:: bash